prometheusresearch/rios/docs/source/instrument_specification.rst

     :Type: Enumerated String or `Type Object`_
     :Constraints: Required
-    :Description: This property identifies the type of data that will be returned as a response to this Coumn.
-It can be specified by either indicating the identifier of one of the simple `Base Types`_, the indentifier of one of the Types defined in the `Type Collection Object`_, or it can be a `Type Object`_ that defines a simple Type directly within this Field.
+    :Description: This property identifies the type of data that will be returned as a response to this Column.
+It can be specified by either indicating the identifier of one of the simple `Base Types`_, the identifier of one of the Types defined in the `Type Collection Object`_, or it can be a `Type Object`_ that defines a simple Type directly within this Field.